 Elk Meatloaf Recipe

-Like little drops of meatloaf heaven dancing on your taste buds, you’ll re-think your hatred for that meat in a loaf with this recipe!
+Like little drops of elk meatloaf heaven dancing on your taste buds, you’ll re-think your hatred for meatloaf with this elk recipe!

 Place all of the ingredients for the meatloaf (except for the egg) in a large bowl.